ci-compass/cicf/week4/README.md

 When you run this, a text editor will appear.
 Git is asking you to type a message to remind you of what this change is doing.
 The lines starting with a hash `#` will be removed by Git before saving.
-They are reminding you of what files this commit will be updating.
+Git puts them there as a reminder of what files this commit will be updating.

 A commit message should consist of at least one line giving a brief summary of the changes.
-And then if more information is desired, enter a blank line and then write as much as you care to.
+Then if more information is desired, enter a blank line and then write as much as you care to.
 Since this is the first commit, nothing has changed yet, so the standard practice is to use "Initial commit".
 Exit nano with CTRL-X and save the message.
 You've made a commit.